cassieluoluo/leetcode/112 Path Sum/path_sum.md

 **Tags:** Tree, Depth-first Search

 ## Explanation
 The idea is straight forward.
 We simply traverse the tree to find the sum of each path, and check to see if there is a match.
+Note that the termination of a path is when the node has no left nor right child but the node itself is not `null`.
 A good practice to avoid creating helper functions is to subtract the node values from the sum and compare the final sum with zero.
 This is equivalent to keeping a separate variable that records the accumulated values.

 LeetCode Link: [https://leetcode.com/problems/path-sum/](https://leetcode.com/problems/path-sum/)